 Iran and Cuba have also agreed to cooperate in the field of biotechnology, with the latter planning to open a biotech plant in Tehran, which will predominantly manufacture vaccines.
 Cuba and Iran have entered into biotechnology agreements since the early 1990s.
 Cuba transferred the technology and necessary equipment for manufacture of the hepatitis B vaccine, erythropoietin (EPO), interferon and streptokinase, as well as a number of other biotechnology products to Iran, and also provided training for Iranian scientists.
-The state-controlled Pasteur Institute of Iran established its biotechnology department in 1993, the year of the first biotechnology (CIGB) formed the joint venture (JV) firm Noavaran Tec Kish with the Pasteur Institute.
-The JV is valued at around USD60mn and, at the time, was considered one of the more advanced facilities of its kind in the Middle East.
+The state-controlled Pasteur Institute of Iran established its biotechnology department in 1993, the year of the first biotech accord between the two countries.
+In 1996, Cuba's Centre for Genetic Engineering and Biotechnology (CIGB) formed the joint venture firm Noavaran Tec Kish with the Pasteur Institute.
+The joint venture is valued at around USD60mn and, at the time, was considered one of the more advanced facilities of its kind in the Middle East.